Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 C. Informal Competitive Bids.

 1. Oral quotations (including telephone) may be solicited for purchase orders with a value less than one thousand dollars ($1,000).
-If the Office of Purchases is unable to verify prices using published lists/catalogs or by market analysis, the lowest quotation obtained by telephone solicitation for procurements exceeding two hundred and fifty dollars ($250) shall be confirmed in writing.
+If the Division of Purchases is unable to verify prices using published lists/catalogs or by market analysis, the lowest quotation obtained by telephone solicitation for procurements exceeding two hundred and fifty dollars ($250) shall be confirmed in writing.

 2. An informal bid shall be distinguished by: